Dreamscent/Dreamscent.github.io/_posts/2020-06-01-From-Zero-to-OSCP.md

-I haven't really studied this much as I came into it with some experience, but I'm told this is a good resource:
+I haven't really studied this much as I came into it with some experience, but I'm told this is a good resource for learning the basics of the linux command line:

 [Overthewire: Bandit][1]